andresaraujo/website/flutter-for-android.md

 **In Android, I can Animate a view by View.animate(), how can I do that to a Widget?**
-In Flutter, animating widgets can be done easily via the animation library.
+In Flutter, animating widgets can be done via the animation library.

-In Android you would either create animations via XML or call the .animate() property on Views, in Flutter you can just wrap widgets inside an Animation.
+In Android you would either create animations via XML or call the .animate() property on Views, in Flutter you can wrap widgets inside an Animation.

-Similar to Android, in Flutter you have an AnimationController and a Interpolator which is an extension of the Animation class, for example a CurvedAnimation.
+Like Android, in Flutter you have an AnimationController and a Interpolator which is an extension of the Animation class, for example a CurvedAnimation.
 You pass the controller and Animation into an AnimationWidget and tell the controller to start the animation.